knowledge-learning/ehealthkd-2019/docs/pages/tasks.md

 > **NOTE**: Column headers are optional, and only shown here for illustrative purposes.

 > **Recap:** Columns are separated by _one or more_ **TAB** characters.

+### Important: Note about negated concepts

+The eHealth-KD corpus considers negated actions, which are manually annotated in the corresponding Brat files (which will be released after the challenge is completed).
+However, for competition purposes, we are **not considering** the annotation of negation as part of the challenge.

+This means that, in the corpus, you will find sentences with negated concepts, such as: _"No existe un tratamiento que restablezca la función ovárica normal."_.
+In this and similar sentences, we **still expect** that your system recognizes _existe_ as **Action** and _tratamiento_ as **Target**, as though if the negation did not exist.

+In in doubt please contact the organizers at [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com).